Blackstrap molasses is a byproduct of sugar production.

 All the same, specific research on blackstrap molasses is needed.

-Blackstrap molasses may promote healthy hair due to its high iron content.
+Blackstrap molasses may promote healthy hair as a result of its high iron content.
 However, research on iron deficiency and hair loss is conflicting.

 Blackstrap molasses is reportedly used to treat additional ailments.
-Still, you should keep in mind that scientific evidence doesn’t support any of these uses.
+Still, keep in mind that scientific evidence doesn’t support any of these uses.

-If you’re looking to treat any of the following conditions, you should consult your doctor rather than self-prescribe blackstrap molasses.
+If you’re looking to treat any of the following conditions, you should consult a healthcare professional rather than self-prescribe blackstrap molasses.

 - Arthritis treatment.
 Blackstrap molasses is touted as an anti-inflammatory that helps relieve joint pain.

 - Blood sugar stabilizer.
-Proponents claim that blackstrap molasses doesn’t spike your blood sugar due to its low glycemic index (GI), while others assert that it helps lower the GI of high carb foods.
+Proponents claim that blackstrap molasses doesn’t spike your blood sugar because it has a low glycemic index (GI), while others assert that it helps lower the GI of high carb foods.
 Evidence supporting both claims is lacking.

 - Attention deficit hyperactivity disorder (ADHD) remedy.
-Blackstrap molasses’ purported low GI is said to aid ADHD by preventing blood sugar from spiking, which may lead to a loss of focus.
+Blackstrap molasses’s purported low GI is said to aid ADHD by preventing blood sugar from spiking, which may lead to a loss of focus.

-You may hear claims that blackstrap molasses treats arthritis, ADHD, and high blood sugar, but scientific evidence doesn’t support these notions.
+You may hear claims that blackstrap molasses can treat arthritis, ADHD, and high blood sugar, but scientific evidence doesn’t support these notions.